teru03/wordbook-nodejs/README.md

 Welcome to your Node.js project on Cloud9 IDE!

+This project has been still developed.

-This chat example showcases how to use `socket.io` with a static `express` server.
+This translator example showcases how to use `socket.io` and `microsoft translator` with a static `express` server.

 ## Running the server